 The protocol for a randomised controlled trial comparing intermittent and graded exercise to usual care for chronic fatigue syndrome patients

-Broadbent, S & Coutts, R in press, 'The protocol for a randomised controlled trial comparing intermittent and graded exercise to usual care for chronic fatigue syndrome patients', BMC Sports Science, Medicine and Rehabilitation.
+Broadbent, S & Coutts, R 2013, 'The protocol for a randomised controlled trial comparing intermittent and graded exercise to usual care for chronic fatigue syndrome patients', BMC Sports Science, Medicine and Rehabilitation, vol. 5, no. 16.